f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 Supported rSeries Optics SKU's
 ==============================

-**Note: 100G BiDi is planned (please contact product management to discuss your requirements, as there are different standards available in the market)**
+**Note: For 100G BiDi, please contact product management to discuss your requirements, as there are different standards available in the market.**

 rSeries 1GB SFP SKU's